Tunaa-11342/Better-Aim/README.md

 <h1 align="center">Hi👋!</h1>

 ###
-<h3 align="left">👩‍💻  About This Project</h3>
+<h3 align="left">🗃 About This Project</h3>

-###
+<h3 align="left">📌 Giới thiệu | Introduction</h3>

-<h3 align="left">This is a C++ project using computer vision techniques to detect in-game targets (opponents) and provide simple aim assist functionality.
-The project is intended solely for educational and research purposes, specifically in the fields of computer vision and automation.
-It is not recommended for use in competitive environments or in ways that affect the experience of other players.</h3>
+This is a C++ project using computer vision techniques to **detect in-game targets (opponents)** and provide simple **aim assist** functionality.
+The project is intended **solely for educational and research purposes**, specifically in the fields of computer vision and automation.
+It is **not recommended for use in competitive environments or in ways that affect the experience of other players**.

-###
+---

-<h3 align="left">Disclaimer:
+<h3 align="left">⚠️ Disclaimer</h3>

 Any misuse of this code for cheating in online games is unethical and may violate the terms of service of the respective game publishers.
-The author takes no responsibility for any consequences resulting from improper use.</h3>
+The author **takes no responsibility** for any consequences resulting from improper use.

-###
+---

-<h3 align="left">Build Instructions</h3>
+<h3 align="left">🛠️ Build Instructions</h3>

-###
-<h3 align="left">Open the .sln file with Visual Studio 2019 or later.
+1. Open the `.sln` file with Visual Studio 2019 or later.

-Make sure the following components are installed:
+2. Make sure the following components are installed:

-Desktop development with C++
+   - Desktop development with C++

-Windows SDK (10.x)
+   - Windows SDK (10.x)
+   - OpenCV (if used in the project)

-Set the build configuration to either Release or Debug as needed.
+3. Set the build configuration to either `Release` or `Debug` as needed.

-Press Build Solution (Ctrl + Shift + B) to compile the project.
+4. Press **Build Solution (Ctrl + Shift + B)** to compile the project.

-Run the generated .exe file located in the x64/Release or x64/Debug folder.</h3>
+5. Run the generated `.exe` file located in the `x64/Release` or `x64/Debug` folder.

+---
 ###
 <h3 align="left">👩‍💻  About Me</h3>